kgish/webgl-2d-game-engine-ts/README.md

 ## Static files (assets)

-In order to get the static files loaded correctly, e.g. the GLSL shaders, I needed to install the parcel2 plugin [parcel-plugin-static-files-copy](https://github.com/elwin013/parcel-plugin-static-files-copy).
+In order to get the static files loaded correctly, e.g. the assets and GLSL shaders, you need to install the parcel plugin [parcel-plugin-static-files-copy](https://github.com/elwin013/parcel-plugin-static-files-copy).

 ```
 yarn add parcel-plugin-static-files-copy --dev